-Can children describe how they access the internet at school?
-Can children describe the hypothetical connections their device makes? their code?
-Can children plan, design and create a program that includes variables relating to timing and scoring along with buttons which launch other programs?
+scoring along with buttons which launch other programs?
 Can children organise their code using multiple tabs?
 Can children use functions within their code to eradicate unnecessary code such as shape creation?
 Can children's coding display an understanding of the function of variables in coding?
+Can children 'read' code and predict what will happen in a program?
 Can children make logical attempts to put the separate parts of a complex algorithm or program together to explain the program as a whole?
-Can children demonstrate a secure understanding of the impact of changing the position of instructions within 2Code? make use of the assistance they provide?
-Can children incorporate formulae for percentages, averages, maximum and minimum into their spreadsheets?
+Can children demonstrate a secure understanding of the impact of changing the position of instructions within 2Code?
 Can children draw conclusions from spreadsheet data?
 Can children use graphic functionality within a spreadsheet program to make their data clearer and use this to answer questions?
 Vocabulary Internet, World Wide Web, WAN, LAN, Network, Connections, devices.
 Algorithm, abstraction, decomposing, program, sequence, selection, repetition, nesting structures, variables, timer, scoring, launch, buttons, tabs, functions, code.
 Data, online, functions, tools, spreadsheet, calculations, series fill, formulae, formula, percentages, averages, conclusions, graphic functionality, program.